Christinabi/Christinabi.github.io/governingEquation_Explained.md

 Hopefully by now you've had an intuitive understanding of all five of the governing equations.
 These equations are powerful enough to describe lithium-ion batteries with various electrode materials.
 I will see you next time!

- [^1]: This post is inspired by Prof. Plett's book on battery modeling: Plett, Gregory L. Battery management systems, Volume I: Battery modeling.
+ [^1]: This post is inspired by Prof. Plett's book on battery modeling: **[Plett, Gregory L. Battery management systems, Volume I: Battery modeling.
 Vol. 1.
-Artech House, 2015.
+Artech House, 2015](http://mocha-java.uccs.edu/BMS1/)**.